bredamatt/cardano-notes/revealjs/mattia/governance.md

 During the pre-voting epoch, the proposers submit a set of proposals which need to be voted on.

+It is important to note that only one CIP (Cardano Improvement Proposal) can be proposed at a time, whereas multiple FP's (Funding Proposals) can be proposed at the same time.

+Additionally, it is at this stage that voters and experts register for the voting round using specific transactions.

+Theoretically there is a certain, but unidentified, desirable amount of experts per round, because there is a threshold:

+$$ \beta_{min} $$

+which defines the maximum stake rewards an expert can obtain from a particular round.
+This raises some questions around the Pareto efficiency of the decision making process since "experts" related to a particular proposal are disenctivized from paricipating with majority stake.

+However, both experts and voters have to stake to join a voting round, which implies that only those interested in a particular outcome would put in the skin in the game, and therefore prevent "no-stake-attacks".

 ### Voting epoch

-During the voting epoch, the voting committee is selected by !!insert-fancy-method-here!!.
-The committee generates a voting key and the voters cast votes.
+During the voting epoch, the voting committee is first selected with a random probability on a set mathematical inequality, which incorporates the use of the random seed generated by the previous voting committee.
+This random seed is generated using a hierarchical deterministic algorithm.

+After the committee generates a voting key using a decentralized threshold key-generation algorithm, the voters cast votes, which can be of three forms:

+$${Yes, No, Abstain }$$

 ### Post-voting epoch

-During the post-voting epoc, eah voting committee member will post the encrypted form of a part of the group $$\mathbb{G}$$
+During the post-voting epoch, each voting committee member will post the encrypted form of a part of the group $$\mathbb{G}$$

 ### Liquid democracy